dbtrnl/study-references/README.md

 ### Infosec general
 [tl;dr sec](https://tldrsec.com)
-Short and quick posts about the newest stuff.
+* Short and quick posts about the newest stuff.
 Exploits, tools, etc
-  * Has a good newsletter
+  + Has a good newsletter

 ### Case studies
 [When you browse Instagram and find former Australian Prime Minister Tony Abbott's passport number](https://mango.pdf.zone/finding-former-australian-prime-minister-tony-abbotts-passport-number-on-instagram)
-Case study about Open-source Intelligence and a security vunlnerability in an Airline website.
+* Case study about Open-source Intelligence and a security vunlnerability in an Airline website.

 ### Vulnerabilities
 [SQL Injection Tutorial - What is SQL Injection and How to Prevent it](https://www.freecodecamp.org/news/what-is-sql-injection-how-to-prevent-it/)
+* SQL Injection basics

 [Cross Site Request Forgery – What is a CSRF Attack and How to Prevent It](https://www.freecodecamp.org/news/what-is-cross-site-request-forgery/)
+* CSRF basics

-### Specific topics
+### Other
-[What is a Buffer Overflow attack - and how to stop it](https://www.freecodecamp.org/news/buffer-overflow-attacks/) Technical explanation of a buffer overflow.
+[What is a Buffer Overflow attack - and how to stop it](https://www.freecodecamp.org/news/buffer-overflow-attacks/)
+* Technical explanation of a buffer overflow.

 [filesignatures.net](https://filesignatures.net/index.php?page=all)
-To find out filetypes by signature in the first bytes (usually 4 to 8 bytes)
+* To find out filetypes by signature in the first bytes (usually 4 to 8 bytes)

 ---